golemfactory/golem-rd/Lottery-driven-verification.md

     TODO: not 100% sure about this, rethink!
 In case it's not enough guarantee, revealing the `lottery_secret` might slash the R's deposit

-    See also Known Problems, this is sever if P\*'s are R's Sybil identities
+    See also Known Problems, this is severe if P\*'s are R's Sybil identities

 12. Q: Why can't only winning ticket subtasks by assigned randomly to Providers, and the rest of assignment be R-driven